openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### 55. What does the message "Both --input_shape and --batch were provided.
 Please, provide only one of them" mean? <a name="question-55"></a>

-You cannot specify the batch and the input shapes at the same time.
-You should specify a desired batch as the first value of the input shape.
+Specifying the batch and the input shapes at the same time is not supported.
+You must specify a desired batch as the first value of the input shape.

 #### 56. What does the message "Input shape .. cannot be parsed" mean? <a name="question-56"></a>